Crooked Jaw & Treatment Options

 - Reverse bite: when the lower teeth sit in front of the upper teeth

 The effects of a misaligned jaw are usually physical and emotional.
 In severe cases, this condition can interfere with your eating, speech, sleeping and even breathing.
 It can also cause pain and discomfort even when your jaws are not moving.
-Misaligned jaw patients, especially children, can suffer emotional pain or become self-conscious especially if they are bullied.
+Misaligned jaw patients, especially children, can suffer emotional pain or become self-conscious if bullied.

 Misaligned Jaw Symptoms